-- (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the authority. - 1.9.2 Confidential Committee papers (pink papers) are to be treated as confidential information unless the relevant Committee resolves not to exclude press and public.
+- 1.11.1 In accordance with the Code of Conduct for Members, a Member must not disclose information given to him/her in confidence by anyone, or information acquired which he/she believes, or ought reasonably to be aware, is of a confidential nature, except where: - (a) he/she has the consent of a person authorised to give it; - (b) he/she is required by law to do so; - (C) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (d) the disclosure is: - (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the authority. - 1.11.2 Confidential Committee papers (pink papers) are to be treated as confidential information unless the relevant Committee resolves not to exclude press and public.
 Members are reminded that the author of the report makes the initial decision as to whether or not the papers are to be treated as confidential.
 The decision as to whether they remain confidential is for the Committee.
 Other information may be confidential because to disclose it would be against the Council's or the public interest.
-Information may also be confidential because of the circumstances in which it was obtained. - 1.9.3 Information and correspondence about an individual's private or business affairs will normally be confidential. - 1.9.4 Officers should make it clear to Members if they are giving them confidential information.
-If a Member is not sure whether information is confidential, he or she should ask the relevant Officer, but treat the information as confidential in the meantime. - 1.9.5 Any Council information provided to a Member must only be used by the Member in connection with the proper performance of the Member's duties as a Member of the Council. - 1.9.6 If a Member receives confidential information and considers it should be disclosed to another person because it is reasonable and in the public interest to do so then he or she must first consult with the Monitoring Officer and shall not disclose the information without having regard to any advice given by that Officer.
+Information may also be confidential because of the circumstances in which it was obtained. - 1.11.3 Information and correspondence about an individual's private or business affairs will normally be confidential. - 1.11.4 Officers should make it clear to Members if they are giving them confidential information.
+If a Member is not sure whether information is confidential, he or she should ask the relevant Officer, but treat the information as confidential in the meantime. - 1.11.5 Any Council information provided to a Member must only be used by the Member in connection with the proper performance of the Member's duties as a Member of the Council. - 1.11.6 If a Member receives confidential information and considers it should be disclosed to another person because it is reasonable and in the public interest to do so then he or she must first consult with the Monitoring Officer and shall not disclose the information without having regard to any advice given by that Officer.

-1.10 Provision of Support Services to Members
+1.12 Provision of Support Services to Members

-1.10.1 The only basis on which the Council can lawfully provide support services (eg stationery, word processing, printing, photocopying, transport, etc) to Members is to assist them in discharging their role as Members of the Council.
+- 1.12.1 The only basis on which the Council can lawfully provide support services (eg stationery, word processing, printing, photocopying, transport, etc) to Members is to assist them in discharging their role as Members of the Council.
 Such support services must therefore only be used on Council business.
-They should never be used in connection with party political or campaigning activity or for private purposes.
+They should never be used in connection with party political or campaigning activity or for private purposes. - 1.12.2 Correspondence

-1.10.2 Correspondence